Yom Kippur

 Note: There is no cost to attend services at Chabad.

-Chabad services are a unique combination of Hebrew liturgy, English readings, commentary, stories and songs.
+Services are a unique combination of Hebrew liturgy, English readings, commentary, stories and lively songs.

 Description: Amidst a haunting, soul-stirring melody, the Gates of Return are opened, beckoning every soul to enter.
 As the evening service begins, our souls continue to rise in heavenly ecstasy culminating in joyous melodies and tearful reflection.